 Next up is property taxes.
 As in buying any home, a Smoky Mountain cabin will have property taxes.
 You’ll need to keep this in mind and choose whether to add the taxes to your mortgage in escrow or to pay them on your own.
 One difference in taxes than a regular home in which you would reside permanently is that since your cabin will be a vacation rental, you will also have to pay taxes on your contents.
 It is as if you are running a business by renting the cabin and this will be required.
 You will receive a questionnaire and if unsure how to fill it out, you can receive help with it from the tax office.

 These are the bare bones expenses when you first begin your journey of buying a vacation cabin in the Great Smoky Mountain region.
 At first it may be a bit daunting but in the long run, owning a vacation rental cabin can be a very rewarding experience.
 Especially if you love the Smoky Mountains and the Gatlinburg and Pigeon Forge area.
 There is so much to see and do and the beauty of the Great Smoky Mountains surrounds the area with natural beauty that will never fade no matter what the season.
 When you own your own vacation rental cabin don’t forget that you will get to spend time there too.
-Whether you decide to try your hand at renting it out on your own or you sign a contract with a rental management company like Pioneer Rental Management, you will be able to block out time for yourself and your family to enjoy that special cabin you have chosen for yourself.
+Whether you decide to try your hand at renting it out on your own or you sign a contract with a rental management company like Pioneer Vacation Rentals, you will be able to block out time for yourself and your family to enjoy that special cabin you have chosen for yourself.

 Be sure to continue to read on in this series where you can learn about the choosing the type and size of cabin for your needs, choosing what area you’d like to own a cabin in, what amenities and attractions you’d like near your cabin, special considerations on keeping your cabin up to code, the pros and cons of renting the cabin on your own, and the pros and cons of signing with a rental management company.
 All of this information and more will be covered and hopefully give you an insightful look into owning a Smoky Mountain rental cabin.